NCBI-Codeathons/Domain_HMM_Boundaries/README.md

 (2) **Domain models** are from CDD.

-Parallelization is built-into the pipeline in a hard-coded form.
+Parallelization is built into the pipeline in a hard-coded form.
+We initially parallelized across 64 nodes on 10 cloud instances.